russell-mason/ai-examples/Microsoft/MicrosoftAgentFramework.Examples/README.md

 Demonstrates image analysis, determining whether a set of vehicles exhibit any damage and, if so, what type of damage, and where it appears.
 Model: qwen/qwen3-vl-4b

+### Tools

+- **FunctionToolsViaOptionsExample**
+Demonstrates how to add tools from static functions via options that can be passed to an agent.
+Model: gpt-4o-mini

+- **FunctionToolsViaCreationExample**
+Demonstrates how to create tools from static functions and include them when creating the agent.
+Model: gpt-4o-mini

+- **FunctionToolsViaSelfExposedExample**
+Demonstrates how a class can expose a series of functions as AI Tools.
+Model: gpt-4o-mini

+- **ToolWithDependencyInjectionExample**
+Demonstrates how a service collection can be passed to the agent so that tools can have services injected into them.
+Model: gpt-4o-mini

+- **FunctionToolApprovalExample**
+Demonstrates requiring the user to approve the calling of a tool from an agent.
+Model: gpt-4o-mini

+- **AgentAsToolExample**
+Demonstrates how to use an agent as a tool from within another agent.
+Model: gpt-4o-mini